jarneson/godot-ply/README.md

 Feel free to contribute!
 Both issues and pull requests are very welcome.

 Feel free to contact me on the [godot discord server](https://discord.gg/4JBkykG), where my name is `hints`

-## Edit by me, BabyPandaBear3
-These are several change I made to this great plugin

-- This adds GSR shortcut to grab scale and rotate like in Blender
-- Change default mode to snap, and hold control to disable snap
-- Add Vertex Color Painting
-- Add Face Color paint on Face Toolbar menu